giampaolo/pyftpdlib/docs/tutorial.rst

 Event callbacks
 ===============

-Here's an example which shows how to use callback methods via `FTPHandler <api.html#pyftpdlib.handlers.FTPHandler>`__ subclassing:
+Here's an example which shows how to use callback methods via `FTPHandler`_
+subclassing:

 .. code-block:: python